keta1930/mcp-agent-graph/mag/app/services/memory/memory_template_user_en.md

   - Do NOT invent examples or details
   - Only reorganize and categorize what the user provided

+- **User Perspective**: Remember, these memories are about the user, for AI to read and reference:
+  - Use third-person perspective ("The user prefers...", "The user usually...", "The user's habit is...")
+  - Focus on the user's personal preferences, habits, and needs
+  - Organize information so AI can quickly understand user characteristics
+  - Maintain objective description, accurately reflecting the user's traits

 - **Categorization**: Group related memories together, but split unrelated topics into separate entries

 ## User Input